mcdgit29/PixelateIt/README.md

 ```shell
 python PixelateIt test//resources//JEdgarBuilding.jpg --s 10 10 --r 90
 ```

+#### Options

 writes results by default to results.json in directory where program is launched
++ Use --json flag to write json results
++ -s int, int defines the resizing of the image.
++ -r int, defines degree of rotation of the image.
++ -t defines the threshold to binerize, automatically defected if left blank. between 0-254, smaller number means results in more pixels